-- During this process, the debt settlement company may advise the client to stop making payments to their creditors as a tactic to get them to accept a lesser amount to settle the debt.
-This can have serious negative consequences on a borrower’s long-term financial outlook.
+- During this process, the debt settlement company may advise the client to stop making payments to their creditors.
+This is a tactic to get them to accept a lesser amount to settle the debt.
+It can have serious negative consequences on a borrower’s long-term financial outlook.

-- Once the lump sum payments are accepted, accounts are considered paid off.
+- Once creditors accept the lump sump payments, accounts are paid off.
 Yet in many cases, the drawbacks can outweigh the short-term relief.

 What are the Drawbacks of Debt Settlement?

-Allowing accounts to fall behind during the negotiation period can lead to aggressive collection efforts and cause clients’ credit scores to drop significantly.
+Allowing accounts to fall behind during negotiations can lead to aggressive collection efforts and cause credit scores to drop significantly.

-Additionally, clients may be required to pay taxes on the full amount of the forgiven debt.
+Additionally, clients may need to pay taxes on the full amount of the forgiven debt.

 Choosing between Debt Settlement vs. Debt Management